Herr Jesu Christ, wahr' Mensch und Gott, BWV 127: 4

+5

-The closing chorale is a four-part setting with attention to details of the text, such as movement in the lower voices on "auch unser Glaub stets wacker sei" (also may our faith be always brave) and colourful harmonies on the final line "bis wir einschlafen seliglich" (until we fall asleep contentedly).
+The closing chorale, "Ach, Herr, vergib all unsre Schuld" (Ah, Lord, forgive all our misdeeds), is a four-part setting with attention to details of the text, such as movement in the lower voices on "auch unser Glaub stets wacker sei" (also may our faith be always brave) and colourful harmonies on the final line "bis wir einschlafen seliglich" (until we fall asleep contentedly).

 BWV 127/1 (variant)

 A reworked and transposed version of the cantata's opening movement opens the second part of the Passion pasticcio Wer ist der, so von Edom kömmt.
 This version of the cantata's opening movement is known as BWV 127/1 (variant), or BC D 10/1.

+Manuscripts and publication

+After Bach's death, the material for the chorale cantatas was generally split between his widow Anna Magdalena Bach, who inherited the parts, and his son Wilhelm Friedemann Bach, who received the autograph scores and duplicate parts.
+Bach's widow passed the parts to the city of Leipzig, which held them in the library of the Thomanerchor.
+The score and duplicate parts are held by the Berlin State Library.
+The score and the parts are extant with the exception of the trumpet part.

+The cantata was first published in 1878 in the first complete edition of Bach's work, the Bach-Gesellschaft Ausgabe.
+The volume in which the cantata appeared was edited by Alfred Dörffel.
+In 1992, the cantata was published in the Neue Bach-Ausgabe, the second complete edition of Bach's works, where it was edited by Christoph Wolff.

 Recordings

-The selection is taken from the listing on the Bach-Cantatas website.
+The selection is taken from the listing on the Bach Cantatas Website.
+Instrumental groups playing period instruments in historically informed performances are highlighted in green under the heading "Instr.".